SJTU-IPADS/ServerlessBench/Testcase12-TP-Transaction/README.md

 You can run `bash ./scripts/action_invoke.sh -h` to see how to invoke other transactions.

-You can also simply run `bash ./scripts/action_invoke.sh -all` to invoke all transactions.
+You can also simply run `bash ./scripts/action_invoke.sh --all` to invoke all transactions.

 **ACKNOWLEDGEMENT**: